Decathlon/vitamin-android/CONTRIBUTING.md

 You can find all components in [ReadMe](README.md), at the Artifacts paragraph.

+## Why this project is open source?

+Because Vitamin is the Design System of Decathlon, you may ask why this project is open source?
+There are multiple reasons for that:

+1. We are working with a lot of external teams, sometimes with no access to our internal resources, publish this project on the public registry, Maven Central, and in our public GitHub organization allow us to work better with these teams.
+2. For now, Vitamin is the Design System of Decathlon but the ambitions of this project is to create a generic Design System for retail application, not specific to Decathlon.

 ## Code of conduct

 This project and everyone participating in it is governed by the [following code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.